 The reality is that your website—much like other public-facing parts of your organization—can offer immediate ease or send people running in the other direction.
 Building trust is important as you work to build your supporter base.
 And when it comes to websites, there are some immediate ways of doing this through both design and content.

-There are also some strategic things to do to make your site authoritative and trustworthy in the eyes of search engines, but we cover that in a separate post.
+There are also some strategic things to do to make your site authoritative and trustworthy in the eyes of search engines, but we saved that for a separate post.

 Nonprofit Credibility, One Page at a Time